In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 What is the Maintenance mode in WordPress?

-WordPress maintenance mode is a freezing moment for WordPress sites and helps visitors understand if a site is going through maintenance routines.
+WordPress maintenance mode freezes WordPress sites and helps visitors understand if they are undergoing maintenance routines.

 Once a site is put on Maintenance mode, users see a message, warning, or coming soon page – instead of a regular home page.
 In WordPress, such scenarios are referred to as Maintenance mode.